Strawberry-Foundations/stb-mon/README.md

 ## How to run

 It's really simple!
-Set up the config in `stbmon.toml` as you like, then run it with `cargo run --release`.
+Set up the config in `stbmon.toml.example` as you like, rename it to `stbmom.toml` then run it with `cargo run --release`.
 The database is automatically created.
 Make sure that you have installed `libsqlite3-dev` (or similar) on your system.

 ## How to use

-Open the web UI by going to the address defined in `stbmon.toml` (default is `http://127.0.0.1:13337`).
+Open the web UI by going to the address defined in `stbmon.toml` (default is `http://0.0.0.0:13337`).
 From there, you can view your monitors, and after logging in with the password defined in the config, you can add, delete and edit monitors.

 ## Screenshots